 Volkswagen CEO steps down amid US emissions-rigging scandal

-Volkswagen CEO Martin Winterkorn stepped down Wednesday over a scandal in which the German carmaker admitted to rigging its diesel cars' emissions to pass United States tests.
+Volkswagen CEO Martin Winterkorn stepped down today over a scandal in which the German carmaker admitted to rigging its diesel cars' emissions to pass US tests.

 In a statement, Winterkorn said he took responsibility for the "irregularities" found in diesel engines but that he was "not aware of any wrongdoing on my part."